-The WEL is powered via the two screw terminals on J1.
-9-12V AC or DC may be used on this input.
-No particular polarity is required.
-When power is applied, the WEL will boot up and load it's operating program from FLASH memory.
-The 4 Status Bubbles will display a very characteristic "scroll" display to signal the start of booting.
+The WEL is powered via a 2.5mm Barrel Plug.
+9-12V DC may be used on this input.
+The center pin must be Positive.
+When power is applied, the WEL will boot up and load its operating program from FLASH memory.
+The 4 Status Bubbles will display a very characteristic "scroll" display to signal the boot sequence.
 The Bubbles pulse green, in sequence from left to right, and then go off.
 The two outer bubbles then glow red.
 This takes about a second.
-The red LEDs stay on for about fifteen seconds while the boot program is decompressed.
+The red LEDs then stay on for about fifteen seconds while the boot program is decompressed.
 At the end of boot loading, the red LEDs will go off.